solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db/LP03M07 - build-copilots-with-azure-cosmos-db-nosql/includes/7-perform-vector-searches.md

 ![Flow diagram for performing vector search, showing an incoming message being vectorized and compared against a vector store, then being added to an LLM prompt for the generation of a completion response.](vector-search.png)

-It plays a critical role in the implementation of the retrieval augmented generation (RAG) pattern frequently used by AI copilots by enabling secure and efficient integration of proprietary data into large language model (LLM) responses, ensuring that AI copilots can provide precise, domain-specific answers while maintaining the confidentiality and integrity of sensitive information.
+It plays a critical role in the implementation of the retrieval augmented generation (RAG) pattern frequently used by Generative AI applications by enabling secure and efficient integration of proprietary data into large language model (LLM) responses, ensuring that Generative AI applications can provide precise, domain-specific answers while maintaining the confidentiality and integrity of sensitive information.

 ## Understand the steps involved in vector search